It’s profits that are the real driver of long-term growth – not sales.

 63% of consumers say they like it when a known brand introduces a new product, and over half say they would purchase a new product from a brand that they have purchased from before.
 The risk of this growth path is high, but so are the rewards.

-Let’s look at some case studies: Marvel focused on taking an existing asset (comic books) and brought it to a new medium (film).
-Customers knew their brand; they knew why customers loved their brand and they stayed close to their storytelling roots through a different format.
+Let’s look at some case studies.
+Marvel focused on taking an existing asset (comic books) and bringing it to a new medium (film).
+Customers knew their brand, and they knew why customers loved it.
+Marvel stayed close to its storytelling roots through a different format.

 We’ve all witnessed the success of the Marvel franchise.
 Think how you can leverage the love and loyalty for your brand into new markets and new products.